njyeung/Music-Player/README.md

 ## Muply

 A simple music player project (and my first project) that builds upon java's Clip class.
 This app utilizes youtube-dl to download music from youtube and replay it ad-free.
-Users can also place in their own wav files into the /music folder.
+Users can also place their own wav files into the /music folder.

 ## Controls